 logging data in this file.
 Likewise, the logging continues in multiple MAT-files until

-the Stop time is elapsed.
-If the same model is run again, the new
+the Simulation stop time is elapsed.
+If the same model is run

 Data loss occurs when: